Erectile Dysfunction: Symptoms, Causes, and Support Strategies

 Risk Factors for Erectile Dysfunction

 You may develop erectile dysfunction at any age.
-There are various factors that may increase your risk for erectile dysfunction, including (1).:
+Various factors may increase your risk for erectile dysfunction, including (1).:

 • Certain chronic health conditions, including type 2 diabetes, atherosclerosis, heart and blood vessel disease, high blood pressure, multiple sclerosis (MS), chronic kidney disease, Peyronie’s disease, urological problems, surgery for bladder cancer, injury to the penis, spinal cord, pelvis, bladder, or prostate, and injury from radiation for prostate cancer or prostate surgery